Building an Arduino Digital Multimeter Shield

 There’s nothing particularly special or interesting here.

-I have my code in the Dropbox, here:
+I have an older version of my code in the Dropbox, here:

 https://www.dropbox.com/scl/fi/f9xrlq8bdm7t43jb6igu0/ClearMeter_RED.ino?rlkey=dvo7ihcv99v4sih2brpa3rcwx&dl=0